antoinedelia/move-youtube-playlists/README.md

 # Move Youtube playlists to a new account

 Easy way to move Youtube playlists to a new account.

+> ⚠️ This is still a work in progress and should be used with caution.

 ## Getting Started